 “Some of the Book of Mormon Isaiah passages match the version of Isaiah found in the Bible of the time.
 However, not all of them do.”

 FairMormon also states:

-I interpret FairMormon’s response here as saying essentially; we don’t know why King James Bible Version errors would appear in the Book of Mormon because no one reports Joseph using it or source materials while he translated.
+I interpret FairMormon’s response here as saying; we don’t know why King James Bible Version errors would appear in the Book of Mormon because no one reports Joseph using it or source materials while he translated.

-This is, of course, a very weak argument.
-I acknowledge all the quotes FairMormon includes from witnesses to the translation, indicating that Joseph had his head in his hat and/or behind a curtain during the translation.
+This is a very weak argument.
+I acknowledge all the quotes FairMormon includes from witnesses to the translation, showing that Joseph had his head in his hat and behind a curtain during the translation.

 The apologists use the following statement by Emma Smith as ‘proof ‘that her husband couldn’t have possibly copied from a Bible:

 “I know Mormonism to be the truth, and believe the church to have been established by divine direction.
 I have complete faith in it.
 In writing for [Joseph] I frequently wrote day after day, often sitting at the table close by him, he is sitting with his face buried in his hat, with the stone in it, and dictating hour after hour with nothing between us.”

 Q: Had he not a book or manuscript from which he read, or dictated to you?

 A: He had neither manuscript or book to read from.

 Q: Could he not have had, and you not know it?